awsaavedra/awsaavedra.github.io/content/documentation.md

 11. https://en.wikipedia.org/wiki/Information-theoretic_death

 ## 8. Behavioral Change Strategies
+Learn how to control your behavior or it will control you.
 1. ERE a practical and philosophical guide by Jacob Fischer
 2. Possum Living: How to Live Well Without a Job and with (Almost) No Money by Dolly Freed
 3. https://www.coursera.org/learn/the-science-of-well-being